magrathj/Data-Science-Challenge/README.md

-	- **transactions_state**: string indicating the state of a transaction COMPLETED - the transaction was completed and the user's balance was changed DECLINED/FAILED - the transaction was declined for some reason, usually pertains to insufficient balance REVERTED - the associated transaction was completed first but was then rolled back later in time potentially due to customer reaching out to Revolut
+	- **transactions_state**: string indicating the state of a transaction COMPLETED - the transaction was completed and the user's balance was changed DECLINED/FAILED - the transaction was declined for some reason, usually pertains to insufficient balance REVERTED - the associated transaction was completed first but was then rolled back later in time potentially due to customer reaching out
 	- **ea_cardholderpresence**: string indicating if the card holder was present when the transaction happened
 	- **ea_merchant_mcc**: float corresponding to the Merchant Category Code (MCC)
 	- **ea_merchant_city**: string corresponding to the merchant’s city